muratk5n/thirdwave/en/README.md

 ---

-Need to transition to discussing climate solutions than expanding 'awareness' on climate change.
+Need to transition to discussing climate solutions rather than expanding 'awareness' on climate change.
 Some solutions can garner broad support, and have good economics behind them.
-The new bidness possibilities can overcome (!) many doubts.
+The new bidness possibilities can overcome (!) a lot of doubts.

 ---